 Whether quirky, original films or more traditional productions, French cinema is still a niche market whose earnings in theatres remain unpredictable.
 While Farewell, My Queen (2011) was the Cohen Media Group’s biggest box-office success at 1.6 million dollars, Diary of a Chambermaid by the same director, Benoît Jacquot, released last June, failed to make it past a paltry 54,000 dollars.
 “You need time,” says Charles Cohen.
 “Films end up becoming profitable through other media, such as DVD, television channels and streaming platforms.
 We acquire the rights for a long time, sometimes as much as seven years.”

 As he sees it, the most essential challenge is making French films more accessible to cinephile and Francophile audiences, who are likely to enjoy them.
 “I work to achieve this with the network of independent theatres that distribute our films.
 The objective is to introduce regular slots in order to create a community and consumer habits,” he says.
 As part of his efforts, Charles Cohen even purchased the Quad Cinema, a historical movie theatre with four screens in the center of Greenwich Village in New York.
-The space has now been fully renovated, boasting cutting-edge digital and photographic film equipment, and will be reopening this spring to the delight of film buffs!
+The space has now been fully renovated, boasting cutting-edge digital and photographic film equipment, and reopened in April to the delight of film buffs!